Tensor Graphical Lasso (TeraLasso): Validation on synthetic data

-Results averaged over random training data realizations are shown in Figure \ref{Fig:Rates} for ER ($d_k/2$ edges per factor), random grid ($d_k/2$ edges per factor), and AR-1 graphs (AR parameter $.5$ for both factors).
-Observe that in each case, the curves for all scenarios are very close despite the wide variation in dimensionality, indicating that our bound on the rate of convergence in Frobenius norm is tight.
+Having verified the single tuning parameter approach, hereafter we will cross-validate only $\bar{\rho}$.
+In supplement Section \ref{supp:convVerif}, we provide experimental verification in a wide variety of experimental settings (including varying the relative size of the tensor dimensions $d_k$) that our bounds on the rate of convergence for the $\ell$1 regularized model are tight.
 Figure \ref{Fig:None1} illustrates how increasing dimension $p$ and $K$ improves single sample performance.
 Shown are the average TeraLasso edge detection precision and recall values for different values of $K$ in the single and 5-sample regimes, all increasing to $1$ (perfect structure estimation) as $p$, $K$, and $n$ increase.